Chapter 1

 “I’m Cutty Braughn,” I said.
 “Floey’s brother.
 I flew in from Alaska this morning to see her opening.
 I figured she’d be here.
 First exhibit and all.”

-“You saw her… ah,” he said, eyes drifting toward the tombstone painting as if it might answer for him.
+“You saw her… ah,” he said, his eyes drifting toward the tombstone painting as if it might answer for him.

 “Uh-huh.
 Whose idea was that?”